 Foreign currency exchange risk.
 The Group's income and operating cash flows are substantially independent of changes in the domestic currency rate as related to foreign currency rates.
-Power and heat produced by the Group is realized on territory of Russian Federation and paid in Russian Roubles.
+Power and heat produced by the Group is realized on the territory of the Russian Federation and paid in Russian Roubles.
 The Group does not have significant financial liabilities to its suppliers and contractors denominated in the foreign currency.

 Interest rate risk.
 The Group debt financing activities expose it to interest rate risk.
-On 30 October 2007 the Group raised a long-term MosPrime3M floating rate bank credit.
+On 31 December 2007 the Group raised a long-term MosPrime3M floating rate bank credit.